ewilkie/nimpress/preprocess/Preprocess_README.txt

 --offset:   DEFAULT: 0.0

 If LDproxy is desired both of the following parameters are required:
---LDproxy_pop: background population DEFAULT: GBR> --LDproxy_token <generate token via https://ldlink.nci.nih.gov/?tab=apiaccess>
+--LDproxy_pop: a 1000 Genomes Project population more details below: DEFAULT: GBR --LDproxy_token <generate token via https://ldlink.nci.nih.gov/?tab=apiaccess>

 If removal of rsID in difficult to sequence genomic regions is desired or substitueted with rsIDs in LD if above options are set use: